-In many instances, colorectal cancer can be prevented if precancerous polyps or other signs are caught early and treated.
-These precancerous markers can be identified and often eliminated during a colonoscopy.
+By catching precancerous polyps early, a colonoscopy can help prevent colorectal cancer.
+Plus, any signs of precancerous markers can be identified and eliminated.
 But what is the recommended age for a colonoscopy?
 What age should a woman get a colonoscopy?
 Should I get a colonoscopy at age 40?
 Today we are going to answer these questions and provide an overview of the importance of screening for colorectal cancer.

-This disease is the third most common type of cancer diagnosed in the United States and worldwide for both men and women (besides the many types of skin cancer).
+This disease is the third most common type of cancer diagnosed in the United States and worldwide (besides the many types of skin cancer).

 It is estimated that in 2022, 151,030 cases of colorectal cancer will be diagnosed.
 106,180 of these will be colon cancer.
 See the colorectal statistics chart for 2022 below to see the breakdowns.